cloudrac3r/out-of-your-element/docs/self-service-room-creation-rules.md

 Pressing buttons on web or using the /invite command on a guild will insert a row into guild_active, allowing it to be bridged.

-One more thing.
-Before v3, when a Matrix room was autocreated it would autocreate the space as well, if it needed to.
-But now, since nothing will be created until the user takes an action, the guild will always be created directly in response to a request.
-So room creation can now trust that the guild exists already.

 So here's all the technical changes needed to support self-service in v3:

 - New guild_active table showing whether, and how, a guild is bridged.